 Going way back to the 1970s, one reason increasing numbers of British holidaymakers fled overseas each year for their holiday break was not only the advent of cheap flights but also the rather indifferent state of many British resorts.
 Some, including some touring caravan sites, hadn’t really done much to improve their facilities since the 1950s – and that carried on even into the 80s and 90s.

 All that now has changed though.
-Huge sums have been spent in the past 20 years in order to bring UK touring campsites and holiday parks up to 21st century standards.
+Huge sums have been spent in the past few decades in order to bring UK touring campsites and holiday parks up to 21st century standards.
 Now the facilities are often excellent and designed with the caravan communities needs in mind rather than just expediency.
 There are plenty of holiday parks offering electric pitches as well as luxury touring caravan sites with on-site bars and restaurants if you don’t fancy preparing your own food.

 A re-discovery of the UK